 Read on to learn more about protecting our forests.

 Almost 2 billion people rely on the world’s forests for their livelihoods.
 Without these mighty forests, these people will lose their primary sources of water, food, shelter, and income.

-Without a doubt, the easiest way to support trees is to go out and plant new ones yourself.
-Whether you plant a single tree in your backyard or plant several with a group, your actions will have a significant positive impact on the planet.
+Without a doubt, the easiest way to support trees is to go out and plant trees yourself.
+Whether you plant a single new tree in your backyard or plant several with a group, your actions will have a significant positive impact on the planet and climate change.

 Part of learning how to save trees is educating yourself about how products impact the environment.
 For example, Rain Forest Alliance Certified products support sustainable forest management and allow forest-reliant communities to thrive.